■ Physician-patient:

 Have learners discuss if a telephone consultation was appropriate in this situation.
 Would other supports make a virtual assessment more complete or more clinically appropriate?
 Learners should provide a rationale for their decision.

-CanMEDS: Medical Expert, Communicator
+CanMEDS: Medical Expert,

-DISCLAIMER: The information contained in this learning material is for general educational purposes only and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
-The use of CMPA learning resources is subject to the foregoing as well as the CMPA's Terms of Use.
+DISCLAIMER: This content is for general informational purposes and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
+Your use of CMPA learning resources is subject to the foregoing as well as CMPA's Terms of Use.